 Allied Universal's score of 47 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Allied Universal reported total carbon emissions of approximately 301,924,000 kg CO2e, with Scope 1 emissions at about 191,683,000 kg CO2e and Scope 2 emissions at approximately 49,498,000 kg CO2e (market-based).
-This marks an increase from 2023, where total emissions were about 277,027,000 kg CO2e, with Scope 1 at approximately 191,002,000 kg CO2e and Scope 2 at around 45,422,000 kg CO2e (market-based).
-Allied Universal has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by at least 42% by 2030, using a 2024 baseline.
-This target is aligned with the Science Based Targets initiative (SBTi) and reflects a commitment to achieving net-zero carbon emissions by 2050 or sooner across all scopes.
-The company is currently classified as a small and medium-sized enterprise (SME) and has received approval for its near-term targets, which are consistent with limiting global warming to 1.5°C. The emissions data for Allied Universal is cascaded from its parent company, Allied Universal Security Services LLC, which is responsible for the overall climate strategy and reporting.
-The company has not disclosed Scope 3 emissions data, but it has indicated intentions to measure and reduce these emissions in the future.
+In 2024, Allied Universal reported total carbon emissions of approximately 301,924,000 kg CO2e, comprising 191,683,000 kg CO2e from Scope 1 and about 49,498,000 kg CO2e from Scope 2 emissions.
+This marks an increase from 2023, where total emissions were approximately 277,027,000 kg CO2e, with Scope 1 emissions at 191,002,000 kg CO2e and Scope 2 emissions at about 45,422,000 kg CO2e.
+Allied Universal has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by at least 42% by 2030, using 2024 as the baseline year.
+This target is aligned with the Science Based Targets initiative (SBTi) and reflects the company's commitment to achieving net-zero carbon emissions by 2050 or sooner, as defined by the SBTi’s net-zero standard.
+The company’s emissions data is cascaded from its parent organization, Allied Universal Security Services LLC, which oversees its sustainability initiatives.
+The focus on reducing emissions is part of a broader strategy to enhance environmental responsibility within the security services industry.

 Access structured emissions data, company-specific emission factors, and source documents